-Section 4.3(g) Records describing how individuals exercise First Amendment rights please check the box below that explains Treasury's authorization for collecting this information:
+Section 4.3(g) Records describing how individuals exercise First Amendment rights

 The Privacy Act requires that Federal agencies "maintain no record describing how any individual exercises rights guaranteed by the First Amendment unless expressly authorized by statute or by the individual about whom the record is maintained or unless pertinent to and within the scope of an authorized law enforcement activity."
 5 U.S.C. § 552a(e)(7).